vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Yes.

-### How large is the communication with the KMS?
+### How large are the communications with the KMS?

 The communications between the KMS and your virtual environment will depend on how many encrypted objects (VMs, etc.) you have, with more objects meaning larger communications.
 However, these keys are not large, so the overall amount of traffic will be relatively small by modern standards.

-### How frequent is the communication with the KMS?
+### How frequent are the communications with the KMS?

 As noted in several other answers, the KMS is only communicated with when vSphere/VCF requires a new key (new encrypted VM, rekeying, enablement of vSAN data-at-rest encryption, etc.), or when a host restarts and needs to retrieve keys for the encrypted objects in its cluster.
 Outside of that, the only communication is health checks.